imi-bigpicture/opentile/README.md

 poetry install
 ```

 By default the tests looks for slides in 'tests/testdata'.
-This can be overriden by setting the OPENTILE_TESTDIR environment variable.
-The script 'tests/download_test_images.py' can be used to download publically available [openslide testdata](https://openslide.cs.cmu.edu/download/openslide-testdata/) into the set testdata folder:
+This can be overridden by setting the OPENTILE_TESTDIR environment variable.
+The script 'tests/download_test_images.py' can be used to download publicly available [openslide testdata](https://openslide.cs.cmu.edu/download/openslide-testdata/) into the set testdata folder:

 ```console
 python tests/download_test_images.py
 ```

-The test data used for philips tiff is currently not publically available as we dont have permission to share them.
+The test data used for philips tiff is currently not publicly available as we dont have permission to share them.
 If you have slides in philips tiff format that can be freely shared we would be happy to use them instead.

 To watch unit tests use: